-- (1) This section applies if an auditor is appointed under section 319A to conduct an audit of a participant in an election. - (2) The election participant must give the auditor the assistance the auditor reasonably requires to conduct the audit. - Maximum penalty-200 penalty units. - (3) Without limiting subsection (2), the election participant must give the auditor-
+- (1) This section applies if an auditor is appointed under section 319A to conduct an audit of a participant in an election. - (2) The election participant must give the auditor the assistance the auditor reasonably requires to conduct the audit. - Maximum penalty-200 penalty units. - (3) Without limiting subsection (2), the election participant must give the auditor- - (a) full and free access, at all reasonable times, to all accounts, records and documents reasonably required by the auditor that- - (i) are owned by, or in the custody or under the control of, the election participant; and - (ii) relate, directly or indirectly, to a matter being audited; and - (b) other information, or an explanation, the auditor reasonably requires about a matter being audited. - (4) For subsection (3), a matter being audited includes- - (a) for an audit about a claim for election funding under division 4-a matter required to be stated in the claim; or - (b) for an audit about a return given under division 7, 10 or 11-a matter required to be stated in the return; or reasonably requires means requires on grounds that are reasonable in the circumstances.

-- (a) full and free access, at all reasonable times, to all accounts, records and documents reasonably required by the auditor that- - (i) are owned by, or in the custody or under the control of, the election participant; and - (ii) relate, directly or indirectly, to a matter being audited; and - (b) other information, or an explanation, the auditor reasonably requires about a matter being audited. - (4) For subsection (3), a matter being audited includes- - (a) for an audit about a claim for election funding under division 4-a matter required to be stated in the claim; - (b) for an audit about a return given under division 7, 10 or 11-a matter required to be stated in the return; or - (c) for an audit of a State campaign account-a transaction on the State campaign account carried out, or required to be carried out, under this part. - (5) In this section-
+- (c) for an audit of a State campaign account-a transaction on the State campaign account carried out, or required to be carried out, under this part. - (5) In this section-